jojo2357/kiwix-zim-updater/README.md

 ## Limitations

-- If you maintain multiple dated versions of the same ZIM (i.e. `xxx_2022-06.zim` and `xxx_2022-07.zim`) this script may not be for you... at least not yet.
-Give it a dry-run and check the results.
 - This script is only for ZIM(s) hosted by `download.kiwix.org` due to the file naming standard they use.
 If you have self-made ZIM(s) or ZIM(s) downloaded from somewhere else, they most likely do not use the same naming standards and will not be processed by this script.
 - If you have ZIM(s) from `download.kiwix.org`, but you have changed their file names, this script will treat them like the previous limitation explains.
 - This script does not attempt to update any `library.xml` that may or may not exist/be needed for your install/setup of Kiwix.
 If needed, you'll need to handle this part on your own.